tidelabs/tidechain/README.md

 Make sure you have the support software installed from the **Build from Source** section below this section.

-If you want to install Tidechain in your PATH, you can do so with with:
+If you want to install Tidechain in your PATH, you can do so with:

 ```bash
 cargo install --git https://github.com/tidelabs/tidechain --tag <version> tidechain --locked